Soulstarop/MusicBox/README.md

 # MusicBox
 Music plugin for Pocketmine Servers

-# HOW TO USE
+# How to Install
- * Install it on your server
+ * Install it on your server and restrt
  * Place some Noteblock

-# COMMANDS
+# Commands
  * /music <start|stop|next>

-# HOW TO MAKE SONG
+# How to add song
  * Convert your midi file into nbs file
  * ->  http://www.stuffbydavid.com/mcnbs